 - For example, Mayumi Uchida and Haruka Ishida in "Chance no Junban", Reina Fujie and Marina Kobayashi in "Ue Kara Mariko" and Mika Komori in "Namida Surprise!".

-- The sub-unit DiVA has become a separate act from AKB and will still be active.
+- The sub-unit DiVA has become a separate act from AKB and were active until their disbandment in November 2014.

 - Anti-Love Song: "Romance, Irane", though it's rather perky!